Steave0982/SurvivalEssentials/README.md

 * [StaffChat] A separate chat for your staff.
 (Use the command /sc to enable chat, or type ! followed by your message)
 * [Custom Join Message] A customizable join/leave message system.
+* [Custom Server MOTD] A customizable MOTD for when players ping your server on the multiplayer screen
+* [ClearChat Command] A command to clear the server chat, and your own personal chat!

 ### Installation